 Financial information is king and Thomson Reuters Corporation holds the crown.
 The company is the market leader in financial data (ahead of rival information provider Bloomberg).
-Thomson Reuters provides electronic information and services to businesses and professionals worldwide, serving the legal, financial services, tax and accounting, healthcare and science, and media markets.
+Thomson Reuters provides electronic information and services to businesses and professionals worldwide, serving the financial services, media, legal, tax and accounting, and science markets.
 Data is primarily offered online, and to a lesser extent via CD-ROM and print formats; nearly all revenues come from subscription sales to its plethora of offerings.
 Thomson Reuters was created in 2008 as the result of the $16 billion cash and stock purchase of news service Reuters by information provider The Thomson Corporation.

 The company is organized into four business units.
 Its Financial & Risk segment accounted for more than 50% of total net sales in fiscal 2014.
 The segment provides news, information, and analytics to financial institutions.

 The company's Legal segment provides online and print information, decision tools, software, and services that support legal, investigation, business, and government professionals.
 The Legal unit accounted for more than 25% of total net sales in fiscal 2014.

 Thomson Reuters' Tax & Accounting segment offers integrated tax compliance and accounting information, software, and services to accounting firms, corporations, law firms, and governments.
 The unit accounted for 11% of total net sales in fiscal 2014.

 The company's Intellectual Property & Science segment provides comprehensive intellectual property and scientific information, decision support tools, and services to governments, academia, publishers, corporations, and law firms.
 The Intellectual Property & Science unit accounted for 8% of total net sales in fiscal 2014.